Alexander Godunov: Later career

 Godunov joined American Ballet Theatre and danced as a principal dancer until 1982, when he had a falling-out with Mikhail Baryshnikov, the director of the company.
 A press release for American Ballet Theatre stated a change in the troupe's repertoire did not provide Godunov with sufficient roles.
 Following his release, he traveled with his own troupe and danced as a guest artist around the world with a number of prominent ballet troupes.

 Godunov also began working in Hollywood as a film actor.
 His acting roles included an Amish farmer in Witness (1985), a comically narcissistic symphony conductor in The Money Pit (1986), and one of the thieves in Die Hard (1988).
 He declined roles that typecast him as a dancer or as an action villain, as in Die Hard.
+This may have hampered his career.
 In the mid-1990s, he appeared in Canadian television commercials for Labatt Ice beer.

 Personal life

 Godunov married Lyudmila Vlasova, a soloist with the Bolshoi Ballet, in 1971.
 The couple had no children and divorced in 1982 after a long separation.

 In 1981, Godunov began dating actress Jacqueline Bisset after meeting her at a party in New York City.
 They broke up in 1988.

-According to author Herbie J Pilato, Godunov had an affair with actress Elizabeth Montgomery while she was in a relationship with (but not yet married to) Robert Foxworth.
-Coincidentally, Godunov was found dead on the same day as Montgomery's death, although it was believed he had been deceased for several days prior.

 Godunov became a naturalized citizen of the United States in 1987.